MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Related Work

 \section{Related Work}

-\paragraph{Prompting.} \citet{brown2020gpt3} propose to use a few examples and prompts to adapt the GPT-3 model to downstream tasks, which is referred to as \emph{in-context learning}.
+\paragraph{Prompting.} \citet{brown2020gpt3} propose to use a task description and a few examples to adapt the GPT-3 model to downstream tasks, which is referred to as in-context learning.
 Their prompts are manually designed. \citet{gao2020making} present LM-BFF for automatic prompts generation.
-They use T5 model~\cite{raffel2019exploring} to generate templates for prompting PLMs. \citet{li2021prefix} propose prefix-tuning, which uses continuous vectors as prompts.
-These prompts are trained using task-specific data and optimized through gradient descent. \citet{lester2021power} propose prompt tuning, which is similar to prefix-tuning but with fewer trainable parameters. \citet{zhang2021cpm} investigated using prompt tuning for adapting CPM-2 model to the WMT20 English-Chinese translation task.
+They use T5 model~\cite{raffel2019exploring} to generate templates for prompting pre-trained LMs. \citet{li2021prefix} propose prefix-tuning, which uses continuous vectors as prompts.
+These prompts are trained using task-specific data and optimized through back-propagation. \citet{lester2021power} propose prompt tuning, which is similar to prefix-tuning but with fewer trainable parameters.
 Our method is also based on prompting.
-We use continuous prompts for adapting PLMs to translation tasks.
-Unlike \citet{li2021prefix} and \citet{lester2021power} who present general frameworks, our method is focused on improving the translation performance of PLMs.
+We use continuous prompts for steering PLMs to translation tasks.
+Unlike \citet{li2021prefix} and \citet{lester2021power} who present general frameworks, our method is focused on improving the translation performance of pre-trained LMs.